Tutorial

 Home > Edit Row Definition

-On this screen you can remove all irrelevant lines, in our example anything that was not expenses was removed, as well as all lines where the totalling is blank.
+On this screen you can remove all irrelevant lines, in our example anything that was not expenses was removed, as well as all lines where the totaling is blank.

 Step 3: Create Financial Report